bbaudry/one-artwork-every-friday/README.md

-# Get a gen art piece every Friday
+# Get a generative art piece every Friday

-An action runs every Friday on this repo, generates a new piece of ascii art and pushes it in the art folder
+An action runs every Friday on this repo, generates a new piece of art and pushes it in the art folder